neuroinfo-os/deep-bottleneck/docs/intro-2-ANN-Entropy.rst

 .. [#] And provided that the nodes’ activation functions are nonlinear.
 .. [#] Both in an abstract and also a physical sense.
 .. [#] Xu, K., Ba, J., Kiros, R., Cho, K., Courville, A., Salakhudinov, R., ... & Bengio, Y. (2015, June).
 Show, attend and tell: Neural image caption generation with visual attention.
 In *International conference on machine learning* (pp. 2048-2057).
-.. [#] Compare with the fact that you can use a, say, sigmoid neuron, wherever in a network you want, without being sure of what you are doing!
+.. [#] Compare with the fact that you can use, say, a sigmoid neuron, almost wherever in a network that you want, without being sure of what you are doing!